sagamohamedsaedaden-dotcom/netflex/readme.md

 # The Analysis

-Each Jupyter notebook for this project aimed at investigating specific aspects of the data job market.
-Here’s how I approached each question:
+Each Jupyter notebook for this project focused on exploring specific aspects of Netflix’s content and viewership trends.
+Here’s how I approached each analysis:

 # 1. Which content (Shows or Movies) drives more total viewership on Netflix in 2023?